Close Menu

 Nineteen years is is 228 months.
 At $1200 a month (which is a lower than average monthly benefit amount), that is $273,600.
 Additionally, you will win a higher retirement benefit after the age of 67.
 Let’s say the average higher retirement benefit is $300 a month and you live to be 90 years old.
 That is another $82,800.

 All attorneys charge the same fee.
 So, you can go it alone and not hire an attorney, but chances are you will lose $356,400.
-Or, you can hire an attorney with over 30 years of experience and pay $7200 and win $349,200.
+Or, you can hire an attorney with over 30 years of experience, pay $9200 and win $349,200.
 The choice is yours.
 But, we hope you can see that the cost of a lawyer with 30 years of experience is worth it.

 WHAT WE DO TO HELP YOU WIN YOUR SSD BENEFITS

 You do not need to obtain SSD benefits for diabetes on your own.
-Our law firm can help file your SSD application.
+Our legal experts can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and living your life.
 Our attorneys and staff can:

-If you file your application for SSD benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for SSD benefits on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back quickly.

 THE LAWYERS & STAFF AT OUR LAW FIRM

-At Cannon Disability Law we can help you apply for benefits.
+At our SSD law firm we can help you apply for benefits.
 Also, we can help you appeal an SSA denial.
 Likewise, we can represent you in court at your SSA hearing.
 We will help you be a witness in your case.
 If necessary, we can also appeal your case to the Appeals Council.

 Additionally, we file appeals in Federal Court.
 Finally, we can represent you where you live.
 For example, we can represent you if need an attorney in Utah or Nevada.
-Additionally, we can help you if you live in Idaho, Colorado, or California.
+Additionally, we can help you if you live in Colorado or California.
+Colorado SSDI information is available for you.

 WE HAVE THE EXPERIENCE YOU NEED TO WIN BENEFITS